21005688/Circulate-the-values-of-N-variables/README.md

 ### Step 1:
 import the numpy module to use the built- in functions for caculation
 ### Step 2:
-prepare the lists from each circulate the values and assign in np.array()
+Prepare the lists from each circulate the values and assign in np.array()
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4: